Back-to-Back Letter of Credit Definition

 Procedure for Back-to-Back Letter of Credit

-The issuing bank upon getting the instructions from the customer agrees to issue Letter of Credit, which is transferable to the first beneficiary.
-This means that the first beneficiary can transfer the letter of credit to its customer or third party or secondary beneficiary.
-The transferring bank i.e. the bank issuing the letter of credit shall issue a “Transferred Letter of Credit”.
+Upon getting the instructions from the customer, the issuing bank agrees to issue a Letter of Credit, which is transferable to the first beneficiary.
+This means that the first beneficiary can transfer the letter of credit to its customer, third party, or secondary beneficiary.
+The transferring bank, i.e., the bank issuing the letter of credit, shall issue a “Transferred Letter of Credit.”
 The “Transferred Letter of Credit” looks identical to the original Letter of Credit.
 The first beneficiary holding the original Letter of Credit gives the “Transferred Letter of Credit” to the secondary beneficiary.